Solent Sky: Calshot Spit lightship

-The Calshot Spit Lightship (LV 78) is a lightship built in Southampton in 1914.
+The LV 78 Calshot Spit is a lightship built in Southampton in 1914.
 It was decommissioned in 1987.
 Between 1988 and 2010, it was located at the entrance to Ocean Village marina, which formed a static attraction at the marina.
 This Trinity House navigation aid had guided ships entering Southampton Water from the western end of the Solent, coming around the low lying sand and shingle Calshot Spit.
 It was built in 1914 by J I Thornycroft shipyard in Southampton, and decommissioned in 1978.
 The lightship was removed on 3 November 2010 and taken to be restored at Trafalgar Dry Dock.
 The lightship was to become a "gateway attraction" at a new heritage museum called Aeronautica.
 The plans for Aeronautica came to a halt in January 2012.
-In December 2019 the Calshot Spit Lightship was transported to its new home at the Solent Sky Museum.
+In December 2019 the Calshot Spit Lightship was transported to its new home at the Solent Sky Museum with plans to convert it into part of the museum's cafe.

-Police and Fire Heritage Collection
+Other items

 In 2017 an exhibition by the Hampshire Police and Fire Heritage Trust was added to the museum.
+In September 2020, three of Southampton's former trams were moved to the museum site.
+There are plans for the trams to undergo restoration before going on public display.
+The restoration of Tram 11 was completed by May 2025.